 I worked on the Source Engine for mods such as Ivan's Secrets and No More Room in Hell.
-I've recently switched to UDK, great biography right?
+I currently develop for Unreal Engine 4.

 Let me start out by saying the level design is fantastic, and really makes me forget it is a Source mod.
 The sound design is great too, as well as the custom textures and models.
 Its really nice to see a total conversion mod like this.
 The atmosphere from the exteriors to the interiors is true to Silent Hill, and it seems it was nailed perfectly.
 But that is where the good grace ends.

 I understand that you had intentions of adding fighting and enemies but you lacked the man power to do so, so I wont be so harsh.